TechRioVA/Application-for-Travel-Order/README.md

 # Application-for-Travel-Order
-A project done for municipal office of Santa Ilocos Sur as an Internship
+A project done for municipal office of Santa Ilocos Sur as an Intern